Vortex077/KaamSetu/README.md

 ![Node.js](https://img.shields.io/badge/Node.js-Backend-green?logo=nodedotjs)
 ![MongoDB](https://img.shields.io/badge/Database-MongoDB-success?logo=mongodb)

 **KaamSetu** helps bridge the digital divide for India's blue-collar workforce.
-It is an AI-powered job matchmaking platform designed to connect hirers with daily wage workers, part-time staff, and full-time tradesmen seamlessly.
+It is an AI-powered platform designed to connect hirers with daily wage workers, part-time staff, and full-time tradesmen seamlessly.

 The core philosophy of KaamSetu is accessibility.
 We recognize that many daily wage earners are not tech-savvy.
 Therefore, KaamSetu allows workers to register, find jobs, and accept payments using simple **Hindi Voice Notes on Telegram**, completely bypassing the need to navigate complex web apps.